Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/overview-office-deployment-tool.md

  **Step 1: Create the configuration file**

 When creating the configuration file, we recommend starting with an example file and updating it with the appropriate options for your environment.
-You can start by copying and pasting the example below into a text file, saving it with a name of your choosing, and then editing the XML elements and attributes to define the options you want.
+You can start by copying and pasting the following example into a text file, saving it with a name of your choosing, and then editing the XML elements and attributes to define the options you want.

 In this example, the configuration file downloads the installation files for a 32-bit English edition of Microsoft 365 Apps for enterprise and the subscription version of the Visio desktop app to \\\\server\share on your network: